Jenny Pitman

 Jennifer Susan Pitman OBE (née Harvey, born 11 June 1946) is a British former racehorse trainer and author.
-She became the first woman to train a Grand National winner, when Corbiere won the race in 1983.
-She went on to win a second Grand National with Royal Athlete in 1995.
-She has also trained two Cheltenham Gold Cup winners with Burrough Hill Lad in 1984 and with Garrison Savanah in 1991.
-Following her retirement from horse training in 1998 she became a writer of novels, principally with a racing theme.
+She became the first woman to train a Grand National winner when Corbiere won the race in 1983, and she won a second Grand National with Royal Athlete in 1995.
+She has also trained two Cheltenham Gold Cup winners with Burrough Hill Lad in 1984 and Garrison Savanah in 1991.
+Following her retirement from horse training in 1998, she became a writer of novels, principally with a racing theme.
 She is a member of the Disciplinary Panel and Licensing Committee of the British Horseracing Authority.

 Childhood

-Pitman grew up on her family's farm near Hoby, Leicestershire, one of seven children.
+Pitman grew up on her family's farm near Hoby, Leicestershire, the fourth of seven children.
+Her father, George, was a tenant farmer who "kept a few of everything".
+The farm had no electricity, gas supply or mains water.
 She was brought up assisting in manual farm work, where horse powered equipment was a novelty, and learned to ride a pony "so young that being on horseback seemed as natural as walking".
 In 1957 she left the Hoby village school to attend Sarson Secondary Modern Girls' School in Melton Mowbray.
-She sustained a fractured skull when a showjumping pole fell on her head during a gymkhana at Syston, it was many months before resultant convulsions were diagnosed.
+She sustained a fractured skull when a showjumping pole fell on her head during a gymkhana at Syston and it was many months before the resultant convulsions were diagnosed.
 At the age of 14, she obtained a weekend and school holiday job at Brooksby Grange horse racing yard.

 Pitman left school two weeks before her 15th birthday, taking up a position as a stable girl at Brooksby Grange for a weekly wage of £3 4s 5d.
 Her first overnight stop was at Manchester where her filly, Star Princess, won the 1962 Diomedes Handicap.
-Two years later she changed jobs, moving to a stable in Bishop's Cleeve, Gloucestershire, the first time she had lived away from her Leicestershire home.
+Two years later she changed employers, moving to a stable in Bishop's Cleeve, Gloucestershire, the first time she had lived away from her Leicestershire home.